 We have a number of fun festivals in the area including the Gumbo Festival, the Mexico Beach Artificial Reef Association Fishing Tournament, the annual Art and Wine Festival and the Christmas Tree Lighting Ceremony.
 I enjoy participating in the Gumbo Festival which raises money for our 4th of July fireworks show.
 My team have won multiple times and always have the most fun.

 The fishing in Mexico Beach is world class and the reason I began coming to the area as a young child.
-My father and a number of other volunteers started the Mexico Beach Artificial Reef Association.
-They have helped raise over $1,000,000 and deployed over 100 reefs that you can learn about and get the coordinates to at www.mbara.org.
+My father and a number of other volunteers started the Mexico Beach Artificial Reef Association (MBARA).
+They have helped raise over $1,000,000 and deployed over 100 reefs that you can learn about and get the coordinates to on their website at https://www.mbara.org/.
 Red Snapper are very abundant at the reefs along with grouper, amberjack, triggerfish, and many other fun to catch species.
-For those without a boat, there is good surf fishing from the beach, canal, or newly expanded 822 ft pier for pompano, flounder, Spanish mackerel, and whiting.
+For those without a boat, there is good surf fishing from the beach or canal for pompano, flounder, Spanish mackerel, and whiting.

 Don’t just take my word for it.
 Come experience the place I am lucky to call home and the place that families visit year after year.
 You won’t regret it and may end up calling it home yourself.

-Click Here to visit MexicoBeach.com for more information about Mexico Beach.
+Click Here to visit MexicoBeach.com for more information.